Sequential Blocked Matching: The Offline SBM Setting

-To evaluate the efficacy of a given policy we use distortion, a standard notion of approximation for settings with ordinal preferences. \begin{defn} The distortion of a policy is the worst-case ratio (over all possible instances of the offline BLOCKMATCH problem) between the expected social welfare of the matching sequence, $\pi$, returned by the policy, and the social welfare of the optimal matching sequence, $M_{T}^{*}(\mu, D) \in \mathcal{M}_{T}^{D}$, under the assumption that agents will submit ordinal preferences truthfully:

-\end{defn} Note that distortion is the approximation ratio of the policy $\pi$ with respect to best matching sequence.

-First, we prove that the distortion of any deterministic policy is $\Omega(S)$.
+First, we prove that the distortion of any deterministic policy is $\Omega(s)$.
 That is, the distortion of any deterministic policy scales linearly with the number of services in the best case.
 In the proof, we first carefully construct a set of ordinal preferences.
-Then, given any matching sequence $M_{T}$, we show that there exists a set of reward profiles which induces the aforementioned ordinal preferences and on which $M_{T}$ incurs distortion of order $\Omega(S)$.
-We defer the full proof to the appendix.
+Then, given any matching sequence $M$, we show that there exists a set of reward profiles which induces the aforementioned ordinal preferences and on which $M$ incurs distortion of order $\Omega(s)$.\footnote{All missing proofs are deferred to the full version}